 She moved the fruit closer.
 "You know you want it."

 Book laughed this time.
 Maybe that had been a little much?
 But Jayne wasn't looking at her.
 He was looking at the peach.
-He began to reach for it, his hand moving faster as he snatched it away.
+He reached for it, his hand deft as he snatched it away.

 Then he took a look at her face and he did that gulping thing he seemed prone to when she was around.
 Taking out his knife, he sliced into the peach, juice going everywhere as he held it out to Book, the slice kept safe between his finger and the knife until the shepherd took it.